francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 ##remove-map
 This behaves just like `remove`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

-#Pivoting a list of hashes
-This was inspired by the pivot table feature of Excel.
-It is very common to have to group, map, and reduce a list of tuples.
-The pivot function is designed to handle all of the skeleton code, so that the developer only has to worry about three things:

-1. How the data is grouped.
-2. How each tuple is mapped.
-3. How each mapping is reduced.

-##pivot
-`pivot` has the following signature:

-	(pivot coll grouping-fn & fns)

-It is designed to take an alternating list of mapping and reducing functions.

-##freq
-`freq` is a special mapping function.
-It constantly returns 1.
-This is to enable counting in the pivot method.

 #Joining a list of hashes
 This library also includes a set of methods to perform joins.
 Currently the following type of joins are supported